piyush314/piyush314.github.io/README.md

 Contributions to al-folio are very welcome!
 Before you get started, please take a look at [the guidelines](CONTRIBUTING.md).

-If you would like to improve documentation or fix a minor inconsistency or bug, please feel free to send a PR directly to `main`.
+If you would like to improve documentation or fix a minor inconsistency or bug, please feel free to send a PR directly to `master`.
 For more complex issues/bugs or feature requests, please open an issue using the appropriate template.

 ### Maintainers